azagniotov/stubby4j/README.md

 #### Server-side TLS configuration

-The TLS in `stubby4j` is enabled by default using an internal self-signed (i.e.,: `stubby4j` is behaving as its own certificate authority) certificate in `PKCS12` format.
+The TLS in `stubby4j` is enabled by default using an internal self-signed certificate (i.e.,: `stubby4j` is behaving as its own certificate authority) in `PKCS12` format.

+The default TLS configuration behavior can be overriden by supplying your own keystore/certificate (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
+In other words, this allows you to load top-level certificates from a root certificate authority.
+When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
+See [command-line switches](#command-line-switches) for more information.

 During TLS configuration in `stubby4j`, the following happens: